5 Minute Guide to AI in Cyber Security

-There is lot of buzz around analytics in cyber security.
+There is a lot of buzz around analytics in cyber security.
 Here is a quick guide on how it is being applied.

 - Artificial Intelligence – This is the broadest term, which is about how to make machines mimic humans or how to impart sensing, understanding and responding capabilities.
-Primarily, artificial intelligent machine will need two things to mimic humans: knowledge and action.
+Primarily, an artificial intelligent machine will need two things to mimic humans: knowledge and action.

 - Machine Learning – How do machines build knowledge?
 One approach is to codify rules that human experts know, like an expert system.
 But no finite set of rules can model our complex world.
 So, can we make machines learn from the past data and create their own knowledge?
 This is what machine learning does.
 It is a subset of AI, but the most important part of AI.
+Because it is a subset, many people confuse AI and machine learning.

 - Data Science - To make machine learning work, you need to define datasets, choose appropriate variables and metrics, and carry out various tasks of data engineering: data collection, preparation, integration, visualization, measuring algorithm performance, etc. Data science embodies all these.